garikbesson/interact-with-near-dao-example/README.md

-# How to interact with NFT from smart contract
+# How to interact with FT from smart contract

-The smart contract exposes for methods to show how to interact with NFT from smart contract in different ways.
+The smart contract exposes for methods to show how to interact with FTs from smart contract in different ways.

 # Quickstart